Virtual reality applications: Fine arts

 David Em was the first fine artist to create navigable virtual worlds, in the 1970s.
 His early work was done on mainframes at Information International, Inc., Jet Propulsion Laboratory, and California Institute of Technology.
 Jeffrey Shaw with Legible City in 1988 and Matt Mullican with Five into One in 1991, were among the first to exhibit elaborate VR artworks.

 Virtopia was the first VR artwork to premiere at a film festival.
-Created by artist/researcher Jacquelyn Ford Morie with researcher Mike Goslin, it debuted at the 1992 Florida Film Festival.
+Created by artist and researcher Jacquelyn Ford Morie with researcher Mike Goslin, it debuted at the 1992 Florida Film Festival.
 A more developed version of the project appeared at the 1993 Florida Film Festival.
 Other artists to explore the early artistic potential of VR through the 1990s include Jeffrey Shaw, Ulrike Gabriel, Char Davies, Maurice Benayoun, Knowbotic Research, Rebecca Allen and Perry Hoberman.

 The first Canadian virtual reality film festival was the FIVARS Festival of International Virtual & Augmented Reality Stories, founded in 2015 by Keram Malicki-Sánchez.
 In 2016, the first Polish VR program, The Abakanowicz Art Room was realized – it documented the art office of Magdalena Abakanowicz, made by Jarosław Pijarowski and Paweł Komorowski.
 Some museums have begun making some of their content virtual reality accessible including the British Museum and the Guggenheim.

 Great Paintings VR is a fully immersive virtual reality museum on Steam.
 It provides more than 1000 famous paintings from different museums of all over the world.

 Heritage and archaeology

 Virtual reality enables heritage sites to be recreated.
-The sites may have restricted or no access for the public, such as caves, damaged/destroyed structures, or sensitive environments that are closed to allow them to recover from overuse.
+The sites may be restricted or provide no access for the public, such as caves, damaged or destroyed structures, or sensitive environments that are closed to allow them to recover from overuse.

-The first use of VR in a heritage application was in 1994 when a museum visitor interpretation provided an interactive "walk-through" of a 3D reconstruction of Dudley Castle in England as it was in 1550.
-This consisted of a computer controlled laserdisc-based system designed by engineer Colin Johnson.
+The first use of VR in a heritage application was in 1994, when a museum provided visitors an interactive "walk-through" of a 3D reconstruction of Dudley Castle in England as it was in 1550.
+This consisted of a computer-controlled laserdisc-based system designed by engineer Colin Johnson.
 The system was featured in a conference held by the British Museum in November 1994.